alvises/FPPopover/Readme.md

     - (void)presentedNewPopoverController:(FPPopoverController *)newPopoverController
           shouldDismissVisiblePopover:(FPPopoverController*)visiblePopoverController;

-Use this delegate method if you want to know when a popover is displayed.
+Use this delegate method to know when a new different popover is displayed.
 If you want to dismiss the old popover, and release it, send the dismiss message inside this method.

         - (void)presentedNewPopoverController:(FPPopoverController *)newPopoverController
           shouldDismissVisiblePopover:(FPPopoverController*)visiblePopoverController